wp-plugins/daily-prayer-time-for-mosques/readme.txt

 3. Alternatively you can extract the contents of the zip file directly to your wp-content/plugins/ folder
 4. Finally, just go under Plugins and activate the plugin

+= Comprehensive setup =
 This widget requires a database table named 'timetable' in your own wordpress database.

 The table definition must follow:
 ```sql